QubesOS/qubes-doc/external/customization-guides/dark-theme.md

 The advantage of creating a dark themed Template VM is, that each AppVM which is derived from the Template VM will be dark themed by default.

 **Note:** Gnome-Tweak-Tool crashes under Archlinux.
 A workaround is to assign the AppVM to another TemplateVM (Debian, Fedora) which has Gnome-Tweak-Tool installed.
 Start the AppVM and configure the settings.
-Shutdown the machine and switch the template VM back to Archlinux.
+Shutdown the machine and switch the TemplateVM back to Archlinux.

 1. Start VM